Posted by Bakul Sengal

-It’s better to experiment with different days and time to see when the audience is more likely to respond.
+It’s better to experiment with different days and times to see when the audience is more likely to respond.
 Zero in on the time when they’re most active to improve your reach and engagement.

-On facebook, open Ads Manager > Audience Insights and on Twitter go to Settings > Twitter Ads > Analytics > Audience Insights to check your audience data.
+On Facebook, open Ads Manager > Audience Insights and on Twitter go to Settings > Twitter Ads > Analytics > Audience Insights to check your audience data.

-Refining your content strategy based on the real data that appeals your target audience is what you need to do.
-Let’s see some of the examples how you can improve your social media marketing efforts by reviewing audience data.
+Refining your content strategy based on the real data that appeals to your target audience is what you need to do.
+Let’s see some of examples how you can improve your social media marketing efforts by reviewing audience data.

 – Plan out the content based on the latest pain points discovered.

 – Adjust the tone of your messages to fit your audience.

 – Create and Share the offers that the audience is interested in.